vikrantdeshpande09876/Masterize_Hospital_Entities/Readme.md

 11. Set up your input data in **_hospital_account_info_raw.csv_** with the expected structure.

-12. Construct your thresholds for individual text-comparison within **_config.py_**
+12. Construct your thresholds for individual text-comparison within **_config.py_** Point the x86 version of R-environment to enable execution of dyn.load('levenshtein.dll') on line #48.
+    Switch the binary-extension value on line #57 / #58 based on your system being Windows/Unix.

 13. Execute the **_Recursive_Python_Site_Master.py_** script:
 ```